cawa-93/youtube-forward-timeline/README.md

 # Youtube forward timeline
 This extension adds a single fast-forward to next chapter button into YouTube player.
 See demonstration below.

-**❤️ If you like this extension I will be preshieted for your support**:
+**❤️ If you like this extension I will be appreciated for your support**:
 - [Buy me a coffee](https://www.buymeacoffee.com/kozack)
 - Write review by one of the links below 👇